-As a CFP® professional who helps people handle their U.S. brokerage accounts from Israel, I’ve noticed four recurring mistakes people tend to make (which I also taught about at a recent seminar that you can watch for free online – see below):
+As a CFP® professional who helps people handle their U.S. brokerage accounts from Israel, I’ve noticed four recurring mistakes people tend to make:

 Diversification is an excellent financial strategy because it means that you are not relying on a single income stream.
 However, too much diversification can make it difficult to keep track of all of the different investments.
 If you are confused about your investments, you can end up making the wrong decisions about buying, holding, or selling individual assets.